Signage-Aware Exploration in Open World using Venue Maps: Methodology

 \subsection{Signage Understanding}

-We online detect and recognize the signage using the proposed signage understanding method.
-As such, the robot is globally localized on the venue maps.
-Meanwhile, we construct a signage map $\mathcal{M}$ for downstream querying and planning, which stores the recognized signage text $\tau$ and the corresponding located regions.
-In practice, we assign the clustered contours of the online map that is nearest to the signage as its corresponding landmark's located regions.
+We online detect and recognize the signage using the proposed signage understanding method, which enables the robot to globally localize itself on the venue maps.
+Meanwhile, we construct a signage map $\mathcal{M}$ for downstream querying and planning, which stores the recognized landmark names $\tau$ on the signage and the corresponding located regions.
+In practice, we assign the clustered contours of the online map that are nearest to the signage as its corresponding region.

 \textbf{Diffusion-based Text Instance Retrieval:} Current OCR or STS models are limited by their closed-set training that cannot handle signage recognition with arbitrary shapes, styles, and multi-view inconsistency issues in the open world (see Fig. \ref{fig:dataset}).
 To address this, we leverage the text set of the venue maps to perform visual similarity matching that enables the closed-set detectors to adapt to the open world without fine-tuning.
 Specifically, we employ a two-stage process for signage recognition.
-At the offline stage, we utilize an off-the-shelf multilingual text-diffusion model, AnyText \cite{tuo2023anytext}, to convert all the landmark names $\mathcal{L}$ to the text-rendered signage images set $\{o^\prime\}$.
-Then, we adopt ESTextSpotter \cite{huang2023estextspotter}, denoted as $\phi$, to detect text regions and only extract the text features before the recognition heads from these offline-generated images without using the recognition results, thereby creating a prior features pool $\mathcal{D}_f$.
-During online exploration, we utilize the same spotter $\phi$ to detect the signage from the current image observation $o_t$ and extract its features $f_t$.
+In the offline stage, we utilize an off-the-shelf multilingual text-diffusion model, AnyText \cite{tuo2023anytext}, to convert all the landmark names $\mathcal{T}$ to the text-rendered signage images set, denoted as $\{o^\prime\}$.
+Then, we adopt ESTextSpotter \cite{huang2023estextspotter}, denoted as $\phi$, to detect text regions and only extract the text features $e$ before the recognition heads from these offline-generated images without using the recognition results.
+This process creates a prior features pool $\mathcal{D}_e$.
+During online exploration, we utilize the same spotter $\phi$ to detect the signage from the current image observation $o_t$ and extract its features $e_t$ at timestep $t$.
 We then calculate the cosine similarity $s_\phi (o_t, o^\prime_j)$ between the detected text features and those of the generative text images to find the most similar pair.
-In practice, we also enhance the retrieval process by narrowing down the matching scope to a subset of $h$-hop neighbouring to the previous recognized landmark $\tau_{t-1}$ on the venue maps based on the robot's real-time location, resulting in better accuracy and faster speed:
+In practice, we also enhance the retrieval process by narrowing down the matching scope to a subset of $h$-hop neighboring ($NN$) to the previous recognized landmark $\tau_{t-1}$ on the venue maps based on the robot's real-time location, resulting in better performance and faster speed: